 North Bay, Ontario, Canada: Dionne Quints Museum (Closed)The home of the amazing Dionne Quintuplets, five identical tiny girls born on May 28, 1934, is a museum.
 A whole quint industry sprang up and provided employment for thousands; the girls used to appear in a tourist attraction called "Quintland."
 Closed Oct.
-2015; fans hope to reopen it in a new location.
+2015.

 - At the Chamber of Commerce and Tourist Information Center, on the corner of Trans-Canada Hwy/Hwy 17 and Hwy 11/Seymour St.

 - Closed Oct.
-2015; fans hope to reopen it in a new location.
+2015; fans hope to reopen in a new location.

 Visitor Tips and News About Dionne Quints Museum